darklang/docs/README.md

 # ✍ Darklang Documentation

+[![Ceasefire Now](https://badge.techforpalestine.org/ceasefire-now)](https://techforpalestine.org/learn-more)

-Welcome to the source for the [Darklang](https://darklang.com) documentation.
+Welcome to the source for the [Darklang](https://darklang.com) documentation.<br>
 Contribute your improvements as a pull request, or report problems in an issue.

-[![Ceasefire Now](https://badge.techforpalestine.org/ceasefire-now)](https://techforpalestine.org/learn-more)

-View the live docs here: [https://darklang.com/docs](https://darklang.com/docs)
+🌐 View the live docs on our documentation website: [https://darklang.com/docs](https://darklang.com/docs)

+> Note:
+>
-The Darklang docs are built using [Docusaurus](https://docusaurus.io/).
+> The Darklang docs are built using [Docusaurus](https://docusaurus.io/).
 If you're trying to do something beyond the scope of this README, check out their docs.

 ## 📃 What's in this document